groupdocs-assembly/GroupDocs.Assembly-Products/content/assembly/java/barcode/pptx.en.md

 platform_tag: "java"

 ############################# Head ############################
-head_title: "Easily add barcodes to PPTX files with Java"
+head_title: "Embed barcodes in PPTX files with Java"
-head_description: "Create and insert barcode signatures into PPTX documents in Java with ease.
-GroupDocs.Assembly enables versatile signature integration for multiple formats."
+head_description: "The GroupDocs.Assembly for Java API makes it simple to create and insert barcode images into your documents and emails in real time."

 ############################# Header ############################
-title: "Generate barcode for PPTX"
+title: "Generate barcodes for PPTX files with our .NET API"
-description: "Add barcodes of popular formats to any position in your business documents with GroupDocs.Assembly for Java.
-Our solution provides extensive options to customize barcode signatures."
+description: "GroupDocs.Assembly for Java provides comprehensive tools to dynamically create, customize, and embed barcodes into PPTX files using the Java API."
 subtitle: "GroupDocs.Assembly for Java"

 header_actions:
   enable: true
   items:
     #  loop
-    - title: "Download for Free"
+    - title: "Download Now"
       link: "https://releases.groupdocs.com/assembly/java/"

 ############################# About ############################
 about:
     enable: true
-    title: "About GroupDocs.Assembly for Java"
+    title: "What is GroupDocs.Assembly for Java?"
     link: "/assembly/java/"
     link_title: "Learn more"
     picture: "about_assembly.svg" # 480 X 400
     content: |
-       [GroupDocs.Assembly for Java](/assembly/java/) is an advanced signing solution that supports a wide range of signature types.
-You can sign documents with text, images, barcodes, digital certificates, stamps, and more across 60+ file formats, including PDF, MS Office, images, ZIP files, and other popular business formats.
-Additionally, signatures in signed documents can be searched, verified, modified, or deleted at any time.
+       [GroupDocs.Assembly for Java](/assembly/java/) helps you generate and customize documents by adding data from multiple sources.
+Easily insert text, numbers, charts, tables, lists, images, and barcodes.
+Use advanced templates to ensure the data appears exactly where you want it.
+Supports over 50 formats, including PDF, Office files, and emails.

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Steps to generate and add a barcode to PPTX file"
+    title: "How to embed a barcode in a PPTX document"
     content: |
-      [GroupDocs.Assembly](/assembly/java/) can generate barcodes in various popular formats and place them on PPTX pages.
-With support for over 60 barcode types, Java applications can easily be enhanced with barcode signing capabilities by incorporating our library.
+      [GroupDocs.Assembly](/assembly/java/) lets you insert barcodes into popular formats like PPTX templates.
+Supports over 60 types, including 1D and 2D barcodes.

-      1. Provide the PPTX file or stream to be processed.
+      1. Set up a PPTX template with barcode markers.
-      2. Pass the barcode text to the BarcodeSignOptions instance.
+      2. Fetch data from a supported source.
-      3. Customize barcode options such as position, size, etc.
+      3. Adjust barcode settings such as size and resolution.
-      4. Save the file with the newly added barcode.
+      4. Save the document with the embedded barcode.

     code:
       platform: "java"
       copy_title: "Copy"
       result_enable: true
       result_link: "/examples/assembly/assembly_all.pdf"
-      result_title: "Sample document"
+      result_title: "Example document"
       install:
         command_title: "Maven XML"
         command: |